EllisBale/stay_hollow/README.md

 **Purpose**

-- Provide a seamless and intuitive e-commerce experience for customers to browse, filter, and purchase products.
+The project's purpose is to provide a seamless and intuitive e-commerce experience for users to browse, filter, search, and book properties around the UK.
+The website is designed to deliver users an easy-to-navigate, informative platform with secure transactions that supports users decision-making and straightforward bookings.

-- Empower site owners to manage the store's inventory and customer orders efficiently.
+**Admin/Managers purpose**

+The platform provides an admin interface that allows administrators and managers to:

+- Create new property listings and add information for the property.
+- Update existing property information, including overview, images, amenities, and location.
+- Delete property listings that are no longer available.
+- Manage user accounts.

 **Primary User Needs**